The Minoan Downfall

 Over the years since Walter Friedrich's 2006 publication dating the Santorini eruption to about 1613 BC from olive tree branches discovered by Tom Pfieffer I've watched the contentious struggle between supporters of the "high" vs. "low" absolute chronologies with great interest.
 At the time of Malcolm Wiener's 2009 critique of the prior radiocarbon findings of Friedrich, Manning, etc. I thought he made some excellent points regarding the uptake of inorganic carbon (reservoir effect) in plant roots on Santorini, atmospheric variations, indistinct olive tree growth rings, etc. and that, if true in the specific case of the Santorini eruption, Friedrich's dating would soon be refuted with credible, confirmable scientific evidence.
 To date I know of no "non-ideological" study that has developed any new evidence that invalidates Friedrich, et al. or offers a superior presentation for a more correct dating of the eruption.

 What most disappoints me is that I assumed that Wiener would, in fairness as a scientist, apply his powerful intellect to produce within a reasonable time a publication that detailed the obvious probability of accumulated, induced error in attempting to derive a fairly precise absolute chronology from the myriad of relative chronologies based on site by site excavations of expressions of material culture.
 Dating excavated artifacts that have been buried for three or four thousand years is reasonable enough on a very broad macro scale but when you attempt to zoom in much closer on the year to year, site by site level the probability of error appears everywhere.
-Shards of pottery that are removed from strata don't have an accurate time stamp attached to them that tells the archaeologist exactly when they crashed to the floor, how long they were in use, when or where the first instance of their topology appeared, how long it took for the topology to spread regionally, etc. despite the ill considered assumptions of certainty by some.
+Shards of pottery that are removed from strata don't have an accurate time stamp attached to them that tells the archaeologist exactly when they crashed to the floor, how long they were in use, when or where the first instance of their typology appeared, how long it took for the typology to spread regionally, etc. despite the ill considered assumptions of certainty by some.
 The assumption of the temporal uniformity of the distribution of a given typology of pottery across any defined region is a useful approximation only.
 On a year to year, site by site basis any typology's radiation outward in time and space from its first instance of creation is unknown and can only be reasonably guessed at.

 After reading "The olive-branch dating of the Santorini eruption" by Paolo Cherubini, et al., Antiquity 88 (2014): 267–291, it seemed to me to be a startlingly weak "cherry-picking" rationalization of a "true believer" trying to defend a long cherished ideology under attack.
 The response to Cherubini by Sturt Manning, et al. in "Dating the Thera (Santorini) eruption: archaeological and scientific evidence supporting a high chronology", Antiquity 88 (2014): 1164–1179, was particularly devastating.
 Science is based on logical constructions of confirmable evidence not psychologically preferred systems of belief (ideologies).
 The net effect of this is that radiocarbon dating has only improved with the criticisms of Malcolm Wiener, etc. and is now stronger than ever.
 The work of Friedrich et al. has not been invalidated except in the minds of "believers".
 The final straw for me came with the 2014 publication of "Dating the End of the Greek Bronze Age: A Robust Radiocarbon-Based Chronology from Assiros Toumba" by Kenneth Wardle, Thomas Higham and Bernd Kromer.
 The Friedrich and Wardle papers serve to confirm each other at two different times in the 2nd Millennium BC as highly objective studies derived through stringently meticulous, rigorous methodologies in their finding that the traditional Bronze Age date ranges used for decades by the archaeologists are off by about 100 years, having occurred earlier.